bioinformaticsdotca/BiCG_2019/BiCG_2019_main.md

 Welcome to Bioinformatics for Cancer Genomics 2019.

-The course schedule can be found [here](https://bioinformaticsdotca.github.io/BiCG_2019/BiCG_2019_schedule).
+The course schedule can be found [here](https://bioinformaticsdotca.github.io/BiCG_2019_schedule).

 Pre-readings, pre-work, and laptop setup instructions can be found here [here](https://bioinformaticsdotca.github.io/BiCG_2018_prework).

 If you have questions or comments, visit the workshop [Q&A forum](https://classroom.google.com).
 You may need to join the group by clicking on the "+" symbol and entering the class code.

-You can download the printed course manual [here](https://drive.google.com/a/bioinformatics.ca/file/d/1akmOOcb5zRjC7-CNvjUaHTD0iHbJZYwv/view?usp=sharing).
+CLASS MATERIALS: You can download the printed course manual [here]().

 ***